Common CoronaVirus COVID-19 Memes and Myths

 The flu is a tricky one.
 Influenza is rarely listed as a cause of death on death certificates, even when people die from influenza-related complications.
 Most people who die from influenza-related complications are not given diagnostic tests to detect influenza.
 So the CDC uses some statistics, averages and more to come up with numbers.
 That’s why the numbers for flu and flu deaths are all over the place.
 No one really knows.

-These are the best fact based numbers I could find.
-The flu has a R0 average of 1.3 and CFR 0.13%
+These are the best fact-based numbers I could find.
+The flu has an R0 average of 1.3 and CFR 0.13%

 |Virus Name||Basic Reproduction Number (R0)||Case Fatality Rate (CFR)|